snehaldange123/Iris-Flower-Classification/README.md

 Model Evaluation: Evaluate the performance of the models using appropriate metrics such as accuracy, precision, recall, and F1-score.

-Hyperparameter Tuning: Fine-tune the hyperparameters of the models to optimize performance.

 Model Comparison: Compare the performance of different models to identify the most effective one for the task.

 Deployment: Deploy the chosen model for real-world classification tasks